iSaluki/phhs6/content/sixth/CompSci/Theory/HardwareAndSoftware.md

 ## HDD vs SSD

 - SSD have faster speeds but cost more
-- A combination of both can be used, with frequently needed data store on an SSD and less frequently loaded data stored on a HDD.
+- A combination of both can be used, with frequently needed data store on an SSD and less frequently loaded data stored on an HDD.

 ## Optical Storage Systems

 - CD, DVD, Blu-ray discs use optics to store data.
 - The surface of CDs and DVDs are made of light-sensitive organic dyes or metal alloys.
 - Data is read and written using a laser light.
-- DVDs (4.7GB) can store large amounts of data compared to CDs (800MB).
+- DVDs (4.7 GB) can store large amounts of data compared to CDs (800 MB).
-- Blu-ray discs use blue laser light and can hold up to 50GB.
-Used to store music, movies and games.
+- Blu-ray discs use blue laser light and can hold up to 50 GB.
+Used to store music, movies, and games.
-- the time taken to transfer information to these devices is comparatively higher than HDD.
+- The time taken to transfer information to these devices is comparatively higher than HDD.

 - After data is stored, it cannot be overwritten.
 Some do support being overwritten, however it is very limited.
 - The clear plastic layer on the surface allows the laser light to pass through.